 This can create anxiety and uncertainty.
 It also magnifies the healing potential of therapeutic work.

 You never have to do anything you feel uncomfortable with.
+All activities are optional.

 Drama therapy values the role of the Witness.
 This means we think you can still benefit from watching others participate in the group!

 So even being present in a group setting can have positive benefits!
 And, the more you watch, it may reduce your anxiety around participation.

+Yes!
 I Want to Learn More!

 If you’re curious and potentially interested in participating in a group…